Find a Qualified Attorney Near You

 If at least one of your parents were a U.S. citizen at birth, you’d typically gain U.S. citizenship automatically through the acquisition process.
 It doesn’t matter whether you were born on U.S. or foreign soil.
 And if you have children, they’ll also get U.S. citizenship through you at birth.
 Also, foreign-born adoptees to U.S. citizen parents may claim U.S. citizenship.

-The laws regarding citizenship through parentage consider factors such as the parents' citizenship status and whether the child was born out of wedlock.
-This complexity has not lessened because Congress has significantly changed these laws throughout history.
+The laws regarding citizenship through parentage consider factors such as the parents’ citizenship status and whether the child was born out of wedlock.
+This complexity has not lessened, as Congress has significantly changed these laws over the years.
 To determine eligibility or which laws will apply to you or your child, you must first see which date range applies:

 - Born before May 24, 1934